Schools in Malaysia

-There is a broad range of private and international schools in Malaysia catering to the diverse population of expats that call the country home.
-These schools usually maintain the culture, primary teaching language, teaching methodologies and curriculum of their country of origin.
+There is a broad range of private and international schools in Malaysia catering to the diverse population of expats who call the country home.
+These schools usually maintain the primary teaching language, teaching methodologies and curriculum of their country of origin.

-International schools mostly follow the American, British or Australian curriculum, with many schools also offering the International Baccalaureate programme.
+International schools most commonly teach the American or British curriculum, with many schools also offering the International Baccalaureate programme.

-Enrollment in these schools is expensive and may not be the best option for some expat budgets.
+Enrolment in these schools is expensive so parents will need to ensure there’s plenty of room in the budget for tuition fees.
+On top of tuition, many schools charge extra for textbooks, uniforms, school lunches and bus fare.
 Top schools may also have waiting lists, so it’s best to begin the enrolment process as early as possible.

-The location of a school is also a vital factor to consider, as traffic in Malaysian cities, especially in Kuala Lumpur, can lengthen the commute time considerably.
+The location of a school is also something to consider, as traffic in Malaysian cities, especially Kuala Lumpur, can lengthen the commute time considerably.
 Most private and international schools will have a bus service available to students, depending on where they live.